dackerman/nixos-config/README.md

 ### Linking files

+    ./link_files <platform>

 The first time you pull this repository, you want to symlink all of your dotfiles to point to files in this repository.
-You do that by running `./link_files <platform>` where `platform` can be `laptop` or `desktop`.
+You do that by running the above command where `platform` can be `laptop` or `desktop`.
 This may ask for your sudo password to link paths that are owned by root (usually paths in `/etc/nixos`).

 ### Updating nixos

+    sudo nixos-rebuild switch

-After changing your configuration, run `sudo nixos-rebuild switch` which will apply all the changes to your system to match `/etc/nixos/configuration.nix`.
+After changing your configuration, run the above command to apply all the changes to your system to match `/etc/nixos/configuration.nix`.
 After doing this, you may want to reboot your computer so that various systemd services are started properly.